Forficula decipiens

-Forficula decipiens is a species of earwig.
+Forficula decipiens is a species of earwig in the family Forficulidae.

 Description

 Forficula decipiens can reach a length (forceps included) of 15–19 mm in both sexes.
 Head is yellowish orange, pronotum, tegmina and legs are yellowish, while the abdomen is reddish brown.

 Distribution

-This species is present in South Europe (Portugal, Spain, France, Greece, Montenegro and Romania) and in North Africa.
+This species is present in South Europe (Portugal, Spain, France, Italy, Greece, Montenegro and Romania), Asia Minor, and in North Africa.